BIMO-Team/YAne/README.md

 * **Target taxa**: target organisms for detection with eDNA metabarcoding using the candidate primers

-*As demonstration, we used vertebrates as our mock community, and 8 primer pairs on 12S, 16S, and D-loop to conduct *in-silico* PCR against the mock community.
-Cetaceans (whales and dolphins) and Sirenians (dugongs and manatees) are our target taxa we aimed to detect with eDNA metabarcoding.*
+*As demonstration, vertebrates are used as a mock community, and 8 primer pairs on 12S, 16S, and D-loop are used to conduct *in-silico* PCR against the mock community.
+Cetaceans (whales and dolphins) and Sirenians (dugongs and manatees) are the target taxa aimed to be detected with eDNA metabarcoding.
+To reduce runtime when using the example datasets, we provided a small mock community dataset containing only NCBI RefSeq records.
+While real datasets can include all vertebrate records in NCBI to simulate real-world scenarios, their runtimes will be significantly longer.*

 **Table 1** File paths of inputs in the example dataset